A limited-edition casting

 But back to the mold.
 Of high importance is getting the sculpture to the mold maker without damaging it in transit.
 Luckily, Carolina Bronze, a foundry we use for molds, is a short 3-hour drive from us.
 We will have Carolina Bronze make the mold & then mail it to Scientific Art Studios.
 This avoids the risk (and cost) of shipping the stone original out to California to have the mold made.

 We meet with Caroly Van Duyn, the artist at SAS who will work her magic on coloring the castings.
 Check out her website, Artistystone, where you can see some of the beautiful handpainted tiles she offers.
 She explains each casting needs to be “cured” for 7 days before she applies color.

 Since every casting will be hand colored, each will have its own unique characteristics.
 There will be no two alike!

-Working with Chris Lasher & Ben Prater, we now have homes for the first 9 out of the original 10 castings.
-Each will be going to a red wolf conservation center to help bring more awareness/funding to the red wolf.
-We hope to be announcing the individual facilities shortly.
+Working with Chris Lasher & Ben Prater, we now have homes for all of the original 10 castings.
+Each will be donated to a red wolf conservation center to help bring more awareness/funding to these amazing wolves.